-To get a sense for the main facts, consider first (80).
+To get a sense for the main facts, consider first (82).
 It does not involve Role Shift, and it is possible to understand the signer's happy face as reflecting the speaker's rather than the agent's attitude.
-But things are different in (81): in this action report under Role Shift, the signer's happy face is naturally taken to reflect the agent's attitude.
-More generally, under Action Role Shift, a happy face on the agent's part is normally attributed to the agent (see Schlenker 2015 for refinements, and for LSF data).
+But things are different in (83): in this action report under Role Shift, the signer's happy face is naturally taken to reflect the agent's attitude.
+More generally, under Action Role Shift, a happy face on the agent's part is normally attributed to the agent (see Schlenker, to appear b for refinements, and for LSF data).